 The most challenging part of your quest is going to be starting.

 You will lose weight and gain confidence by consistently doing the same actions each day.
 It will not come overnight.
 Remember, the best runners in the world have to go through the process of getting into shape.

 Hesitation and procrastination are the enemy.

-I have always confided in fitness, coaching and nutritional experts in my own training and there is nothing wrong with confiding in someone who can help you.
+Of course, you can always confide in a Physician as well.
+I have always confided in fitness, coaching and nutritional experts in my own training.
+In addition, there is nothing wrong with confiding in someone who can help you.

 A trained Physician is always a great resource as well.
 If you are not losing weight a training professional in weight loss can help you make significant gains.